nathan-kennedy/new-mac-setup/README.md

 ## Programming Languages

-- **node.js**: A JavaScript runtime for server-side programming.
+- **Node.js**: A JavaScript runtime for server-side programming.
-- **python**: A versatile scripting language used for a wide range of applications.
+- **Python**: A versatile scripting language used for a wide range of applications.

 ## Productivity Tools